Side Effects of Mesothelioma Radiation Therapy

 A healthy sleep routine and gentle activity can help.
 Energy levels will improve following radiation but may take several weeks to do so.
 In the meantime, patients are encouraged to get help from loved ones, rest as much as possible, and reduce stress.

 Side effects on the skin are also common with radiation.
-The skin is affected as the radiation beam penetrates on its way to the tumor.
+The skin is affected as the radiation beam penetrates healthy tissues to get to the tumor.
 Symptoms include:

 - Dryness